New Jersey Route 162: Route S4C and construction of Route 162

 In 1929, a route from the Delaware Bay just short of Sunset Boulevard (the former Cape Island Turnpike) northward to U.S. Route 9 at Bennett Station via Broadway and Seashore Road was designated in the state legislature as State Highway Route S4C.
 The route was designated along County Route 626's length along with County Route 604 as a county-maintained highway, remaining the same until January 1, 1953.
 On that day, State Highway Route S4C was decommissioned during the 1953 New Jersey state highway renumbering.
-No number was designated to replace the highway's former number.
+On that day, State Highway Route S4C was renumbered Route 85 during the 1953 New Jersey state highway renumbering, but the complete route was never built.

 During the 1930s and 1940s, the proposal for a canal to supply ships with an evacuation route from Germany's U-boats in World War II along with dangerous shoals of the Delaware Bay came forward.
 The canal, now the Cape May Canal, was approved in 1941 and was constructed in 1942 to supply this need along with a strong usage by yachts.
 By 1944, a bridge was constructed across the canal, which was replaced in 1971.
 That year, the state built a brand new bridge and denoted it as Relocated Seashore Road, a 485.89 ft long steel girder bridge over the Canal.
 The bridge was built south of U.S. Route 9 and has stood since and received the designation of Route 162 upon completion.